MichelBoucey/hs-static-bin/ReadMe.md

 #### 2.2.1.
 Set the Haskell Git repo

-You have to set and export `HASKELL_GIT_REPO_URL` env var to an Haskell Git repo capable of building an executable just by running a `cabal install` command once inside it.
+You have to set and export `HASKELL_GIT_REPO_URL` env var to an Haskell Git repo capable of building an executable just by running a `cabal install` command inside it.

 ```
 [user@box ~] $ export HASKELL_GIT_REPO_URL=https://github.com/MichelBoucey/ip6addr